How to Become a Columbus Property Manager… and Earn $107,661!

-Here in Ohio, the number of property management professionals is increasing – and with good reason.
-The median annual salary for a Columbus property manager, for instance, is $91,579, according to Salary.com as of April 29, 2018.
-And that amount is not even including bonus, commission, and benefits, as well as other factors that impact base pay.
-Now, also factor in great market access, the standard of living, and valuable tax climate; you can easily see why individuals seek out Columbus, Ohio as a place to start their property management career.
-Below is an overview of licensing and certification options that may help you decide the path you want to take today.
+Here in Ohio, the number of certified property management professionals is increasing – and with good reason.
+For instance, the median annual salary for a Columbus property manager is $107,661, according to Salary.com as of October 2023.
+And that amount does not include bonuses, commission, benefits, or other factors that impact base pay.
+Now, also consider excellent market access, the standard of living, and a valuable tax climate; you can easily see why individuals seek out Columbus, Ohio to start their property management career.
+Find out the full salary ranges as well as licensing and certification options to become a licensed property manager in Columbus, Ohio.
+We also explore multiple paths for professional property managers, including residential and commercial property management.
+This information may help you decide the path you want to take!

 Recommendations for a Columbus Property Manager Starting Out